brainflow-dev/brainflow/docs/Examples.rst

 R sample
 ---------

-For R brainflow's signal processing API is unavailable, you will need to implement filters by yourself or use packages from CRAN
+For R BrainFlow's signal processing API is unavailable, you will need to implement filters by yourself or use packages from CRAN

 .. literalinclude:: ../r-package/examples/brainflow_get_data.R
 	:language: r